Batuhansaylam26/Big-Data_Spark/README.md

 when you start the console.
 Let’s go ahead and look at the SparkSession in both Scala and/or Python.[1]</p>

+For scala, the SparkSession can be thought as REPL.</br>
 For scala:
 ```bash
 scala> spark